travelingshoez/MechaCar_Statistical_Analysis/README.md

 The null hypothesis: Do consumers value medium-rated fuel-efficient vehicles coupled with greater than > 100 Horsepower; or alternative hypothesis: do consumers value a high fuel-efficient vehicle coupled with a horsepower rating below < 100.

 What statistical test would you use to test the hypothesis?
 And why?
 I would use a poll and then take all the true or false values to populate these responses in a bar chart.
 True = null hypothesis and false = alternative hypothesis.
+To support the data gathered a a two-tailed hypothesis grapgh will aslo be used.
+The importance of findings, significance level and porbability of being wrong all must contribute to a p-value of 0.05 thru 0.10 for one hypothesis to be considered sucesseful.
+A high p-value of 0.80 thru 0.90 would increase the chances of a hypothesis being wrong.

 What data is needed to run the statistical test?
-A poll representing the hypothesis to consumers. this can be a column added to the MechaCar dataset.
+A poll representing the hypothesis to consumers.
+This can be a column added to the MechaCar dataset.